 If you want to settle a debt with Sharonview Federal Credit Union, ask yourself these questions first:

 - Do I really owe this debt?

 - Is this debt within the statute of limitations?

 - Is this debt on my credit report?

 - If I pay this debt, will Sharonview Federal Credit Union remove it from my credit report?

 - If I pay this debt, will the third-party debt collector remove it from my credit report?

 - If I pay this debt, will I receive written confirmation from Sharonview Federal Credit Union confirming the payment and settlement terms?

 These are not the only things to consider when dealing with debt collectors.
 We are here to help you answer the questions above, and much more.
-Whether it’s harassment, settlement, pay-for-delete, or any other legal issue with Sharonview Federal Credit Union, we at Agruss Law Firm are here to help you.
+Whether it’s harassment, settlement, pay-for-delete, or any other legal issue with Sharonview Federal Credit Union, we at Mike Agruss Law are here to help you.